dontcry2013/dontcry2013.github.io/source/_posts/tips-of-js-and-css.md

 </div>
 ```

-alternative if use div's display attribute, set it to inline-block, which could by easier.
+Alternative if use div's display attribute, set it to inline-block, which could by easier.
 But in some cases, display need to set to another value, like block, if you changed it, that could change the whole style of the element.
 In such cases, combination of float and clear would be a good idea.

-# js prototype function: call
+# JavaScript Prototype Function: call

 ``` js
 $("#idBtn1").click(function(argument) {